monero-project/monero-site/README.md

 A few random points of note:

 - All external links must have http:// or https:// in front of them or they will not redirect properly.
-- If you want to add a new page to the navigation, you should note that there are two menus in `header.html`.
-One for mobile and one for desktop.
-Your page must be added in the appropriate place in BOTH navigations.
+- If you want to add a new page to the navigation, you should go to ALL LANGUAGES in the `_data/lang` folder including `template` and add the page.
 - It is strongly strongly STRONGLY encouraged that you if you make a change, you - at the minimum - test it on your local machine before submitting a PR.
 Sometimes unexpected things may happen due to a change.
 If you change a page, check the whole page on multiple screen sizes and browsers to make sure there wasn't any collateral damage.

 ### 3.1 Housekeeping

+#### Editing the Site
+When you make an edit to ANY page on the English language of this website, PLEASE copy your changes into the corresponding `/_i18n/template/` file as well.

+The Monero Translation workgroup will do their best to keep tabs on all changes of the site, but it'd be nice to notify them that you've changed a page so they can make sure the equivalent pages are changed accordingly in the other languages.

 #### GitHub Issues
 We ask that if you open an issue on the site that you remain available for clarifying questions or corrections.
 We do our best to close issues that are resolved when we make changes to the site, but If your issue is resolved by a contributer and the issue is not closed we ask that you close it in a timely manner.
 A contributer (rehrar, SamsungGalaxyPlayer, or other community members, etc) may ask you to close an issue after it's confirmed fixed.
 Please review the changes to the site and close your issue if you can verify that it's fixed.